SyncholisticMG/gh/chapter5/energyHarvesting.md

 land maintenance,
 and animal captures
 &mdash;
-all taken over by technology based Farming
+all taken over by technology based farming
 &mdash;
 we entered the age of the self.
 They even called the hippie followup decade,